MuzammilTanwar/documentation-website/README.md

 This project is a static landing page built using **HTML and CSS** as part of the **Chaicode Web Development Cohort 2026**.

-The goal of this assignment was to practice real world frontend layout, spacing, typography, and visual hierarchy without using any frameworks or JavaScript, while trying to make a cursor inspired landing page.
+The goal of this assignment was to practice real world frontend layout, spacing, typography, and visual hierarchy without using any frameworks or JavaScript, while trying to make a Mintlify inspired landing page.

 ---